MarkM-dev/Previews-client/readme.md

 * **Advanced Video Embeds**
-    - This applies to Multi-Stream and on-the-fly video embeds (not previews).
+    - This applies to the Multi-Stream feature and on-the-fly video embeds (not previews).
     - Bypasses purple screen.
     - Adds enabled Twitch Previews features to embeds (seek, fast-forward, auto-refresh, picture-in-picture, fullscreen with custom chat, cast -> close tab, flashbang defender, stream screenshot).
     - Seeking using the keyboard arrow keys in these embeds will be in 1.5 seconds intervals instead of the normal 5 seconds to allow easier streams synchronization for Multi-Stream.